 A month and over

 For most people, especially short-term methadone abusers, symptoms would be likely, not present.
-However, for those that may have been on methadone therapy or abuse for a long time, psychological symptoms may likely still be evident and persist into many months.
-This is known as a post-acute withdrawal symptom.
+However, for those that may have been on methadone therapy or abused for a long time, psychological symptoms may likely still be evident and persist for many months.
+This is known as post-acute withdrawal syndrome.

-If you would like to quickly overcome the physical dependence on methadone, you might have figured out by now that It’s not the best idea to initiate self-detox or an abrupt stop of methadone.
+If you would like to quickly overcome the physical dependence on methadone, you might have figured out by now that It’s not the best idea to initiate methadone detox alone or an abrupt stop of methadone.

 While the symptoms may not be directly lethal, it’s undoubtedly unpleasant and uncomfortable.
 What’s more; if you have a respiratory deficiency, ulcers, hepatic impairment, cardiac issues, or a history of mental disorder, managing methadone or any opioid withdrawal by yourself may result in serious complications.

 Many addicts have displayed withdrawal symptoms they found difficult to manage, which made them surrender to relapsing.
 Others experience an overwhelming feeling of depression that led to suicidal thoughts.

 Medications of Methadone Withdrawal Treatment